revature-scalawags/Project2-Group6/README.md

 ## Features
 1. TrendingNegativity - Given a list of keywords, outputs a list counting the use of negative words in a stream

+2. MostLikes - GIven a stream, outputs the user and tweet with the most likes

+3. NegativeScore - Calculate a score of a user based on the quality of their tweet